Project

 passenger transport

-It would be preferable for the Japan-Korea Tunnel to be constructed to roughly the same standards.
-If excavation is done mechanically, such as with a tunnel boring machine (TBM), the tunnel cross section will be circular, as shown in Figure 5.
-However, as will be discussed later (the introduction of the French-made TGV was not intended at the time of the study, and future studies will compare it with this TGV ), the vehicle clearance for direct trains to Korea will be slightly smaller than that of Japan's Shinkansen, so the tunnel cross section can also be slightly smaller.
-There is also the possibility of Japan's Shinkansen running all the way to Busan, and the vehicle clearance for Korea National Railways above the platform area is roughly the same as that of Japan's Shinkansen.
+It would be preferable for the Japan-Korea tunnel to be constructed using almost the same standards.
+Note that if mechanical excavation is performed using a boring machine (TBM),the tunnel cross-section will be circular,as shown in Figure 5.
+However, as will be discussed later (the introduction of the French-made TGV was not intended at the survey stage, and futuresurveys will compare it with the TGV), the vehicle clearance for direct trains into Korea will be slightly smaller than that of Japan's Shinkansen, so the tunnel cross-section can also be somewhat smaller.
+There is also the possibility of using Japanese Shinkansen trains as far as Busan, and the vehicle clearance of the Korean National Railway above the platform is almost the same as that of Japan's Shinkansen.

-Therefore, the tunnel cross section shown above is likely to be used.
-Since the tunnel section will naturally be an electric track, overhead lines will be required to supply power, as shown in the cross section.
-The trains will be Shinkansen trains, so the electrical system will be 25kV AC.
-Therefore, substations with a capacity of approximately 30,000kVA will be required every 20-30km.
-Furthermore, depending
+Therefore, it is expected that the aforementioned cross-section will be used for the tunnel.
+Since the tunnel section will naturally be an electric track, as shown in this cross-sectional diagram, it will naturally be necessary to lay overhead catenary lines and supply power to them.
+The vehicles that will run on it will be Shinkansen trains, so the electrical system will be 25kV AC.
+Therefore, substations with a capacity of about 30,000kVA will have to be installed every 20 to 30 km.

-on the progress of the experimental Yamanashi Linear (Maglve) Line (see: Future Japan-Korea Tunnel Concept Diagram), it is likely to have a significant impact on the advanced transportation network between Japan and Korea, and throughout Northeast Asia.
-Regarding the
+Furthermore, depending on the progress of the Yamanashi Maglev (Maglev) line, which is currently in the experimental stage (see: future Japan-Korea tunnel concept diagram), it can have a significant impact on the advanced transportation network system between Japan and Korea, and indeed throughout Northeast Asia.

-Linear Motorcar, the "Superconducting Magnetic Levitation Railway Practical Technology Evaluation Committee," composed mainly of academic experts, evaluated the system at its 8th meeting (2000) as "Although there are still some issues to be considered regarding long-term durability and economic viability, it is believed that the technical viability for practical use as an ultra-high-speed mass transit system has been achieved."
-To address issues such as long-term durability, cost reduction, and vehicle aerodynamics, test runs aimed at practical application are scheduled to continue for approximately five years after 2000 on a pilot section (reference: Ministry of Land, Infrastructure, Transport, and Tourism, "Linear Motor Car" website).
+Regarding the linear motor car, the 8th Committee (2000) of the "Superconducting Magnetic Levitation Railway Practical Technology Evaluation Committee," which is mainly composed of academic experts, evaluated it as follows: "Although there are still issues to be considered regarding long-term durability and some aspects of economics, it is considered that the technical prospects for practical application as an ultra-high-speed mass transit system have been established."
+To address issues such as long-term durability, cost reduction, and improvement of the vehicle's aerodynamic characteristics, running tests aimed at practical application will continue for approximately five years from 2000 onwards in the pilot section (reference site: Ministry of Land, Infrastructure, Transport and Tourism, "Linear Motor Car" website).

-Because the Seikan Tunnel is 54 km long, substations are installed on both sides of the tunnel to supply power.
-In the case of the Japan-Korea Tunnel, substations are installed on land on each side of the tunnel between Kyushu, Iki, and Tsushima, allowing power to be supplied to the tunnel.
-However, the underwater section between Tsushima and Geoje Island stretches for 70 km, necessitating the installation of one or two intermediate substations.
-This requires securing a space of approximately 20 m x 15 m x 30 m on the seabed and laying high-voltage cables to that point.
-Furthermore, if a railway is built, passengers will travel through the tunnel, eliminating the need for a terminal (however, with the introduction of the French-made TGV, differences in signaling and control systems exist, and interoperability is a topic for future consideration).
+For the Seikan Tunnel, since its total length is 54 km, power is supplied from substations installed on both sides of the tunnel.
+In the case of the Japan-Korea Tunnel, power can be supplied to the tunnel by installing substations on land between Kyushu, Iki, and Tsushima.
+However, between Tsushima and Geoje Island, the underwater section of the tunnel extends for 70 km, requiring the installation of one or two substations in between.
+Therefore, a space of approximately 20m x 15m x 30m must be secured on the seabed, and high-voltage cables must be laid to that point.
+Furthermore, if a railway is built, passenger service will be through, so terminals will not be necessary (however, with the introduction of the French-made TGV, there are differences in signaling and control systems, making mutual operation a subject for future consideration).

 cargo transportation

-container transport will be the primary mode of transport, and a container transshipment base will be established on the Kyushu side.
-This requires a fairly large transshipment base, and one option is to use surplus rail freight facilities in the Chikuho coalfield.
+since container transport will be the main mode of transport, a container transshipment base will need to be established on the Kyushu side.
+This will require a fairly large transshipment base, but one option is to use the surplus rail freight facilities from the Chikuhō coalfield.

-Here, containers loaded on Japanese freight cars will be transferred to freight cars bound for Korea.
-While transshipment of containers between rail freight cars is rare worldwide, the practice of international freight at the Spain-France border is a good example.
-In addition, containers bound for Korea transported by truck from northern Kyushu and western Chugoku region will be transferred onto container freight cars at this base, and vice versa.
-From the perspective of cargo transport alone, it will be as if the Korean railway has been extended to the base in northern Kyushu.
-It is not appropriate to transport large bulk cargo (coal, cement, ore, grain, etc.) by rail through the Japan-Korea Tunnel.
-Considering that large cargo is now being transported domestically by coastal shipping, the same approach will apply to transport between Japan and Korea.
+Here, containers loaded on freight cars on the Japanese side would be transshipped to freight cars bound for the South Korean side.
+Transshipment of containers between rail freight cars is rare worldwide, but the practice carried out for international freight at the Spanish-French border can serve as a reference.
+Furthermore, this base also handles the transshipment of containers bound for South Korea, transported by truck from northern Kyushu and western Chugoku region, onto container railcars, and vice versa.
+From a freight transport perspective, this essentially means that South Korea's railway network has been extended to the base in northern Kyushu.
+Transporting large bulk cargo (coal, cement, ore, grain, etc.) by rail through the Japan-Korea Tunnel is not appropriate.
+Considering that large cargo is being transported domestically by coastal shipping, the same reasoning should be applied to transport between Japan and South Korea.

 Car Train